California woman says she drowned children to protect them

+Carrillo has alleged that the father, her ex-boyfriend, is part of a sex trafficking ring that she claimed runs rampant in Porterville, a small city in central California where the family lived until the end of February.

+The kids’ father, Erik Denton, has denied Carrillo’s allegations and wrote in court papers seeking custody that she is delusional and it was unsafe for their children to be around her.
+Carrillo has not yet been charged in the children’s deaths in Los Angeles, and the investigation remains ongoing.

-“I drowned them,” she said in the Thursday interview at the Lerdo Pre-Trial Facility in Kern County.
+“I drowned them,” she said in the Thursday interview inside a Kern County jail.

 “I did it as softly, I don’t know how to explain it, but I hugged them and I kissed them and I was apologizing the whole time,” she said.
 “I loved my kids.”

-Carrillo’s children were found dead Saturday by their maternal grandmother in her apartment in the Reseda neighborhood of Los Angeles.
-Carrillo was arrested later that day in Tulare County, nearly 200 miles (322 kilometers) north of the scene.
+Carrillo’s children were found dead Saturday by their maternal grandmother in her apartment in Los Angeles.
+Carrillo was arrested later that day in Tulare County, nearly 200 miles (322 kilometers) north.

 “I know that I’m going to be in jail for the rest of my life.
 It’s something I’ve come to terms with,” she said in the TV interview.

+An altruistic motive is when a parent is “thinking that it’s in the best interest of the child, to protect the child from a future that would be worse than death” and it’s among the most common motives associated with a successful insanity defense, according to Dr. Renée Sorrentino, a Boston-based forensic psychiatrist.

+Sorrentino, who has not treated Carrillo, said mothers in these situations often have delusional beliefs that their kids will be sex-trafficked or sold into slavery and “killing the child is actually the lesser of the evil.”

-Carrillo told the television station that she had driven north in an attempt to drive off a cliff and kill herself but the car became stuck in a ditch and she instead took the vehicle of some people who had stopped to help her.
-She has been charged in the carjacking — an offense she admitted to in the TV interview — but she had pleaded not guilty to the charges during her arraignment Wednesday in Kern County.
+Carrillo told the television station she had tried to kill herself but her car had gotten stuck in a ditch and she had to steal someone else’s vehicle.
+She pleaded not guilty to carjacking-related charges during her arraignment Wednesday in Kern County.

-The children’s deaths were preceded by a hostile custody battle between Carrillo and their father and her ex-boyfriend, Erik Denton.
-Denton wrote in court papers that Carrillo had taken the kids and refused to tell him where they were.

-Denton did not respond to a Facebook message from an Associated Press reporter on Friday to address the abuse claims, although it appeared that he had read the AP’s request for comment.
+Denton did not respond to a Facebook message seeking comment on Friday.

 “I am very concerned about my partner,” Denton wrote in the custody documents, “and want to get her the help she needs to recover from this mental break and to become stable.
 I want her interactions with the children to be safe and healthy.”

-However, a spokesman for the Kern County District Attorney’s Office said a public defender had been appointed to represent her during her arraignment.
-The public defender’s office did not return a request for comment Friday.

 Carrillo described herself in the interview as a “social justice warrior” who used to travel California advocating against human trafficking.
-She said she met the children’s father when she was his Uber driver and they began talking during a long drive.
+She said she met the children’s father when she was his Uber driver.

 Carrillo told the TV station that she had promised her children when they were born that she would protect them and did not want them to be further abused.

+Sorrentino said mothers who kill their children out of altruistic motives will often say days later that they would do it again because they felt it was their only option.

 Denton’s court filings tell of Carrillo’s post-partum depression following the birth of their middle child.
-She began therapy but quit.
-She self-medicated with marijuana, he claimed.
 In texts and social media posts, she said things like “I wish I never had kids” and threatened to kill herself.

-Carrillo also believed she was “solely responsible” for the coronavirus pandemic, Denton wrote, and she thought that the small California city of Porterville — where the family had lived until the end of February — was home to a “giant sex trafficking ring.”

-During an outing last February at a park, the couple’s oldest daughter fell and landed on her groin area and later said it hurt, according to court documents filed in the custody case.
-Carrillo believed the pain was from Denton molesting her, a claim he denied, the documents said.
+Last February, the couple’s oldest daughter fell and landed on her groin area and later said it hurt, according to court documents.
+Carrillo believed the pain was from Denton molesting her, which he denied, the documents said.

-He said she was checked by a doctor who found no evidence of abuse, but Carrillo contended that the examination wasn’t thorough enough, the court documents said.
+He said a doctor found no evidence of abuse, but Carrillo contended that the examination wasn’t thorough enough, the court documents said.

-In her interview, Carrillo said she had dealt with depression, anxiety and post traumatic stress syndrome her entire life and had sought out a therapist for post-partum depression but contended that it was Denton who posed a threat to the children.
+In her interview, Carrillo said she had dealt with depression, anxiety and post-traumatic stress syndrome her entire life and had sought out a therapist for post-partum depression.
+She contended that it was Denton who posed a threat to the children.

-Carrillo alleged that her daughter and a son had shown signs of abuse and that she had tried but failed to obtain help through social workers and law enforcement.

-“They were just going to hand them off to the dad,” she said.

 Asked about her final message to her children, she replied: “I love you, and I’m sorry.”